IanSeng/CMPUT404_PROJECT/README.md

 source venv/bin/activate
 pip install -r requirements.txt

+// If you will be running tests, it will be helpful to run pip install -r test_requirements.txt

 // Then get a .env file from one of the project members and put it in the same directory as `manage.py`
 ```